 Experience replay in the DQN architecture was crucial in (i) maximizing data efficiency, allowing each unit of experience to be reused in many updates (e.g., mirroring benefits of repeated time-compressed hippocampal replay) and (ii) smoothing out learning and avoiding unstable response policies that can result from the tendency of the current policy to bias the experienced samples.
 The approach minimizes learning from consecutive samples, which is undesirable owing to their strongly correlated nature and inconsistent with the implicit assumptions built into neural-network learning algorithms.
 Instead experience replay allows updates within the deep Q-network to be performed on non-adjacent samples from a set of recent experiences in a fashion that breaks up these correlations while still relying on relevant statistics.
-The dramatic advantage of a network implementing interleaved learning through experience replay was illustrated by the effects of disabling replay on network performance: this caused a severe drop in performance to at best ~30% of when experience replay was present [119].
-Note that the uniform sampling mechanism as implemented treats all transitions in the replay memory as if they were equal.
-Recent work [183] shows that biasing replay towards significant events specifically, experiences that are associated with high reward prediction errors - yields further gains.
-This mechanism. which resonates with the role of the hippocampus in reweighting experiences as discussed above, allows information to be harvested from rare experiences that may be particularly informative.
+The dramatic advantage of a network implementing interleaved learning through experience replay was illustrated by the effects of disabling replay on network performance: this caused a severe drop in performance to at best ~30% of when experience replay memory as if they were equal.
+Recent work [183] shows that biasing replay towards significant events - specifically, experiences that are associated with high reward prediction errors - yields further gains.
+This mechanism, which resonates with the role of the hippocampus in reweighting experiences as discussed above, allows information to be harvested from rare experiences that may be particularly informative.